danchoi/goog/README.md

 results you want and the time range you are interested in.

-You can output the result in simple, colored plain text in the shell, or you can browse the results in less (with ways to pipe webpage text to other Unix programs) or Vim (where you are supplied with Vim key bindings to quickly open any URL in the results in a web browser).
+You can output the result in simple, colored plain text in the shell, or you can browse in interactive mode (with ways to pipe webpage text to other Unix programs) or in Vim mode (where you are supplied with Vim key bindings to quickly open any URL in the results in a web browser).

 goog can also install itself as a Vim plugin, giving you the power to run and browse Google searches inside Vim.
 If you have `elinks` installed, you can even read the webpages returned by the Google search inside your Vim session.

-Personally my favorite way to use goog is the less-mode (use the -l or --less flag).
+Personally my favorite way to use goog is the interactive mode (use the -i or --interactive flag).

 ## Screenshot